namel3ss-Ai/namel3ss/docs/examples/demo_ai_assistant_over_records.md

 17. Confirm memory_trust_check shows allowed and blocked actions
 18. Confirm memory_approval_recorded shows approval counts
 19. Confirm memory_trust_rules shows the trust rules
+20. Confirm memory_rule_applied shows a rule decision
+21. Confirm memory_rules_snapshot shows the active rule list
+22. Open Rules and confirm the rule sentence is active
-20. Pick a memory event and click Explain
+23. Pick a memory event and click Explain
-21. Click Links for a memory event
+24. Click Links for a memory event
-22. Click Path to see the because trail
+25. Click Path to see the because trail
-23. Click Impact to see impact lines and impact path
+26. Click Impact to see impact lines and impact path
-24. Look for memory_change_preview before memory_deleted or memory_promoted
+27. Look for memory_change_preview before memory_deleted or memory_promoted